 Introduction

-SMU data managers are expected to create a set of four documents and associated CTD plots for each day of each cruise.
+Data managers on a cruise will fill out the required paper work, help the sampler with labeling bottles with the correct nomenclature, and ensure the paperwork and pertinent information make it to the response and NRDA FTP sites.
+You are expected to create a set of documents and associated CTD plots for each day of each cruise.
 These documents are referred to as Daily Deliverables, and are sent to EPADWH@gmail.com.
-Templates and examples are available on the FTP site (listed below).
+Templates and examples are available on the response FTP site (listed below).

-The FTP site has also been set up for you, as the Data Manager, to access and upload files.
-Additionally, we staff a shore based Data Manager at the Houma Unified Incident Command Center to answer any questions that arise out of your duties as a ship based Data Manager.
+In addition, all the raw data, Chain of Custody (COC), pictures, GPS information, and Photologger form are required documentation for cruise data.
+We staff a shore based Data Manager at the Houma Unified Incident Command Center to answer any questions that arise out of your duties as a ship based Data Manager.

 Daily Deliverables

 Status Report

-Locations Spreadsheets
+Vessel Monitoring Log

 Sample Spreadsheets